 Important Dates for the Pendrill family

 This web page shows only a small excerpt of our Pendrill research.
-Another 215 words (15 lines of text) covering the years 1547, 1641 and 1660 are included under the topic Early Pendrill History in all our PDF Extended History products and printed products wherever possible.
+Another 108 words (8 lines of text) covering the years 1547, 1641 and 1660 are included under the topic Early Pendrill History in all our PDF Extended History products and printed products wherever possible.